 - What is the stage of development of this medicine?

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 19 December 2000 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 19 December 2000 recommending the granting of this designation.

-Update: Laronidase (Aldurazyme) has been authorised in the EU since 10 June 2003 for long-term enzyme replacement therapy in patients with a confirmed diagnosis of mucopolysaccharidosis I (MPS I; a [alpha]-L-iduronidase deficiency) to treat the non-neurological manifestations of the disease.
+Update: Laronidase (Aldurazyme) was authorised in the European Union on 10 June 2003 for long-term enzyme replacement therapy in patients with a confirmed diagnosis of mucopolysaccharidosis I (MPS I; α-L-iduronidase deficiency) to treat the nonneurological manifestations of the disease.

 - the seriousness of the condition;

 - the existence of alternative methods of diagnosis, prevention or treatment;